-Sam Dolbear completed his PhD at Birkbeck College, University of London in 2018 with a thesis entitled ‘Names Written in Invisible Ink: Walter Benjamin, Friendship and Historical Generation’.
-Subsequently he became a Martin Miller and Hannah Norbert-Miller Visiting Fellow at the Institute of Modern Language Research at the School of Advanced Study, University of London, exploring two figures of exile in London: the radio-producer, composer, and writer Ernst Schoen (1884–1960) and the physician, sexologist, and chiromancer Charlotte Wolff (1897–1986).
+Sam Dolbear holds a PhD in critical theory from Birkbeck College, University of London.
+Since then he was a Martin Miller and Hannah Norbert-Miller Visiting Fellow at the Institute of Modern Language Research at the School of Advanced Study, University of London and a postdoctoral fellow at the ICI Berlin, where he worked largely on the radio producer and composer Ernst Schoen (1894–1960) and the hand reader and sexologist Charlotte Wolff (1897–1986).

 ICI Project 2020-22